 Credit risk is the risk that a third party will default on its obligation to the Foundation, causing the Foundation to incur a loss.
 Financial instruments which potentially subject the Foundation to credit risk principally consist of cash and cash equivalents, loans and receivables and investments.
-The Foundation continuously monitors defaults of customers and counterparties, and incorporates this information into its credit risk controls.
 The Foundation manages its exposure to credit risk on an ongoing basis.